ankitpareek0141/INF-Marketplace/README.md

 ```
 Ignore the ```--network goerli``` flag if you don't want to deploy on Goerli network,
 This will just deploy contracts on local hardhat node.
+\

+\
+There is also a file called deployedContracts.txt in which all the contract addresses are stored.